ubports/location-service/doc/manual_testing.md

 Please note that we are assuming a freshly wiped system for testing here.
-If you cannot fulfill that pre-condition, please run `rm -rf /home/phablet/.local/share/UbuntuLocationService` prior to running the
+If you cannot fulfill that pre-condition, please run `rm -rf /home/phablet/.local/share/UbuntuLocationService && sudo shutdown -r` prior to running the
 tests:

 ## Unconfined